SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Due to the ⟮cookie spec⟯, one can usually rely on ⟮cookies⟯ being able to hold at least ~⟮4kb⟯ and at least ⟮50⟯ ⟮cookies per domain⟯, though ⟮often the real limits are far higher⟯

-Since ⟮persistent cookies⟯ are ⟮deleted⟯ ⟮c+;after their Max-Age&gt;age or their Expires date has passed⟯, one can ⟮delete⟯ them by ⟮manually moving this into the past⟯.
+Since ⟮persistent cookies⟯ are ⟮deleted⟯ ⟮c+;after their Max-Age›age or their Expires date has passed⟯, one can ⟮delete⟯ them by ⟮manually moving this into the past⟯.
 It is also common practice to ⟮set their content to an empty string⟯.

 By default, ⟮cookies⟯ ⟮are only sent⟯ for ⟮requests⟯ for ⟮the FQDN that the cookie was sent from⟯.
 By default, ⟮cookies⟯ ⟮sent from a certain FQDN⟯ are ⟮not included⟯ in ⟮the browsers requests for subdomains⟯.